 , (22)

-where ωc is the current center frequency, ∆ω0 is the current bandwidth, and Ri is the ith maximum reflected power numbered in the frequency axis direction [5, 6].
+where ωc is the current centre frequency, ∆ω0 is the current bandwidth, and Ri is the ith maximum reflected power numbered in the frequency axis direction [5, 6].
 Definitions of other components depend on n.
 In the case of a four-resonator filter,

 (23)